m41130/BlogposterDEV/docs/modules/moduleLoader.md

 # Module Loader

 Loads optional community modules from the top-level `modules/` directory.
 Each module is sandboxed during a health check to prevent crashes or unsafe behaviour.
+The sandbox uses Node's `vm` module and only exposes `path` and `fs` as allowed dependencies.

 ## Startup
 - Core module executed after the initial core modules are ready.